codewerdz/codewerdz-git-metrics/README.md

 # codewerdz-git
-An tool that analyses git to determine the ratio of code commits to doc commits.
+A tool that analyses git to determine the ratio of code commits to doc commits.